-Dr. Orloff’s work has been featured in O Magazine, Forbes, Newsweek, USA Today, Wall Street Journal, Self, Cosmo, Washington Times, Teen Vogue, Scientific American, and New York Post.
+Dr. Orloff’s work has been featured in the New York Times, O Magazine, Forbes, Newsweek, USA Today, Wall Street Journal, Self, Cosmo, Washington Times, Teen Vogue, Scientific American, and New York Post.
 She has appeared on The Today Show, The Dr. Oz Show, CBS Early Show, CNN, PBS, BBC, and NPR.
 She has spoken at Google-LA and has a popular TEDX talk with over half a million views.
-Dr. Orloff is also a blogger on Elephant Journal, Huffington Post, and Psychology Today and is a founding member of USA Today’s group “I Survived It.”
+Dr. Orloff is also a blogger on Elephant Journal, Huffington Post, and Psychology Today.
 More information at www.drjudithorloff.com.

 Click here to Ask Dr. Orloff about Empathy and Empaths.

 Judith Orloff, a psychiatrist from UCLA, advises physicians on improving their intuitive powers.
 Her simple but powerful message is “Listen to your patients.”

 Dr. Orloff voices the message that intuition works as a potent therapeutic force that can help us lead smarter, saner lives.
 She is a serene maverick.

 Thank you so much for mentoring me during that initial rocky phase of med school.
 You helped me find the strength to stick it out.

 Dr. Judith Orloff is a model for balancing fierce left-brain intellect and right-brain compassion.

 Dr. Orloff is a pioneering therapist who counsels the highly empathic.